Passenger in car captures shot of cruise ship passing under Sunshine Skyway

 Bannon took a photo of the moment with her phone.

 “I work in Sarasota and have been driving the bridge since 1988 carpooling,” Bannon told Fox 13.
-“I work in Sarasota and have been driving the bridge since 1988 carpooling.”
+“We have seen this several times but just now took the picture.”

 Bannon’s photo shows exactly how high the bridge really is.